 Providing an opportunity to connect key stakeholders from national statistical offices, open data experts, and other partners

 The 2016 International Open Data Conference (IODC) and pre-conference sessions took place in Madrid, Spain from October 3rd to 7th.
-Under the theme “Global Goals, Local Impact,” IODC aimed to build stronger relationships between open data initiatives and establish a dialogue between governments, data journalists, policy makers, private companies, civil society representatives, and activists.
+Under the theme “Global Goals, Local Impact,” the IODC aimed to build stronger relationships between open data initiatives and establish a dialogue between governments, data journalists, policy makers, private companies, civil society representatives, and activists.
 We were particularly pleased by the first-ever inclusion of country representatives from national statistical offices in this year’s conference.

 Alongside our partners — World Bank, The Partnership in Statistics for Development in the 21st Century (PARIS21), and Open Data for Development — Open Data Watch convened several sessions at the IODC connecting the open data community to NSOs.
 Through our ongoing work, Open Data Watch, with its partners, seeks to foster and strengthen linkages between these two critical actors, to create an open space for shared dialogue, and to better match demand for open data at the government level with current supply of tools at the agency level.